PintoGideon/CraftMonkey-Alpha-1/README.md

 1. GraphQL has only one URL.
 It does not need a resource+verb combo..
 2. In REST, the shape and size combo is determined by the server.
 In GraphQL, it is determined by the request

-# Apollo Server

-# GraphQL APIs are organized in terms of types and fields
+  GraphQL APIs are organized in terms of types and fields

 ```
   Type Query{